Skip to main content

 Ongoing

-Legal proceedings in Denmark are seeking to halt the transfer of arms, including parts and components, to Israel due to their potential use in the commission of war crimes and contribution to a plausible genocide in Gaza.
-The application states that direct or indirect transfers of Danish weapons, components and other military equipment to Israel are in violation of the Arms Trade Treaty (ATT) and the EU Common Position, which “clearly state that member states are obligated to deny arms exports if there is a clear risk that the weapons or weapons components are used to violate international law”.
+Legal proceedings in Denmark, in the context of the situation in Palestine, are seeking to halt the transfer of arms under the F-35 fighter jet programme, including parts and components, to Israel on the grounds of their potential use in the commission of war crimes and contribution to a plausible genocide.
+The application states that direct or indirect transfers of Danish weapons components and other military equipment are in violation of the ATT and the EU Common Position, which “clearly state that member states are obligated to deny arms exports if there is a clear risk that the weapons or weapons components are used to violate international law”.

 Case Analysis